aml4design/aml4design.github.io/tutorials/structured-data-module/index.md

 ## Learning Goals

-Welcome to the structured data module.
+Welcome to module 3: Training, Evaluating, and Integrating Machine Learning Models.
 This handout contains information for the preparation, tutorial, individual assignment, and group assignment.
 This module has the following learning goals:

  - **Goal 1**: Understand how to design experiments using machine learning pipelines to help stakeholders make sense of structured data from product-service systems
  - **Goal 2**: Be able to conduct experiments to critically reflect and understand how features and evaluation metrics affect the performance of machine learning models